Sfx-re/vidllux/code/README.md

 # Sfx.re Native Project

-This directory contains the primary native CitizenFX project.
+This directory contains the primary native Sfx.re project.

 * [**client/**](./client): A historical misnomer, contains common code shared across projects, as well as the client launcher logic.
 * [**components/**](./components): Contains most of the code as part of a 'component' system.